puppetlabs/design-system/packages/react-components/source/react/library/icon/Icon.md

 To render an icon, either:

-* Provide a type and a size (size optional)
+- Provide a type and a size (size optional)
-* Provide an SVG and a viewBox
+- Provide an svg and a viewBox

 The specific SVG rendered is decided by the following: